api3dao/old-api3-docs/docs/chainapi/user-guides/registration.md

 <!-- If you change the following paragraph, change it in the README. -->

 ChainAPI identifies you through a wallet you own by way of [MetaMask](https://metamask.io).
-Other wallets will be supported in the future.
-ChainAPI will ask you to sign a message (from within MetaMask) for a particular wallet account proving your ownership of the account.
+ChainAPI will ask you to sign a message within MetaMask for a particular wallet account proving your ownership of the account.
 For the first time you connect, you will be prompted for your email address which will be linked to a ChainAPI account.

-Each time you return to ChainAPI you will connect again, using MetaMask, to identify yourself by signing a message for the same account.
+When you return to ChainAPI, you'll be able to choose whether to login using your email address or by connecting with your Metamask wallet.

-## Connecting
+## Create an Account

 If you are an existing MetaMask user, it is recommended that you create a separate (dedicated) MetaMask wallet specifically for ChainAPI using a new seed